List of Bad Girls characters: Crystal Gordon

 Crystal Gordan is a religious prisoner whose morals are exploited by other prisoners to push their own agendas.
 While in G-Wing, she meets and falls in love with prison technician Josh Mitchell.
 Upon release, she moves in with Josh.

 Crystal returns to prison after harbouring Shell and Denny when they escape from prison.
 While in prison the second time, she becomes pregnant but claims that she is still a virgin and that the pregnancy is the result of a miracle.
 When the child is born, she names it Zandra and moves into the Mother and Baby Unit.
 After another baby dies on the MBU, she loses her faith and starts running "anti-Bible classes".
-Due to a sample mix-up by Di Barker, Crystal is accused of being on drugs until Charlotte Myddleton organises a second test – the mix-up was a plot by Di to break up Crystal and Josh's relationship.
+Owing to a sample mix-up by Di Barker, Crystal is accused of being on drugs until Charlotte Myddleton organises a second test – the mix-up was a plot by Di to break up Crystal and Josh's relationship.